gitryder/danwrites/src/posts/chadash.md

 templateEngineOverride: njk,md
 ---

 Chadash is a Hebrew word that means to renew or to repair.
-It is also, by no coincidence, the name of my (currently unregistered) company - Chadash Labs.

 I love learning new things, building new things, and teaching the things I've learned along the way.